RottenKiwi/Panorama-Swap-INK-SC/README.md

 ### contract_creator
 contract_creator is a contract used to deploy and create trading_pair_azero, trading_pair_psp22 and multi_sig contracts.
 These contracts enable users to create their own liquidity pools and trading pairs on the Panorama Swap platform and multi sig wallets.

-### psp22
+### PSP22
-psp22 is a contract that implements OpenBrush's PSP22 standard, allowing the creation of PSP22 tokens with metadata extensions such as token name and symbol.
+psp22 is a contract that implements OpenBrush's PSP22 standard with Cardinal-Cryptography implementation [https://github.com/Cardinal-Cryptography/PSP22](https://github.com/Cardinal-Cryptography/PSP22) , allowing the creation of PSP22 tokens with metadata extensions such as token name and symbol.
 This contract provides the functionality to manage PSP22 tokens on the Panorama Swap platform.

 ### trading_pair_azero
 trading_pair_azero is a contract used in deploying AZERO/PSP22 trading pairs and pools on the Panorama Swap platform.
 This contract provides the necessary functionality to enable trading and liquidity provision for the AZERO/PSP22 pair.